blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

   - This may be especially difficult if a property type is defined as being an array of `oneOf` a given set of property type objects.
 Detecting which sub-schema applies to a given array element when accounting for dropped properties, **may** be a very difficult task.
 - Type extension might prove to have strange side-effects when considering link types which extend from one another.
   - Say `Person` defines `Knows` and `Has Friend` links.
 If `Has Friend` extends `Knows`, then technically any `Has Friend` instance is also a `Knows` instance, and would need to satisfy the link constraints set on both.
 This has implications for `minItems` and `maxItems`, as well as for link destinations.
 If `Person` says it only `Knows` other `Person` entities, but `Has Friend` links to both `Person` and `Pet` entities, then a `Has Friend` link to a `Pet` entity would break the constraint set for `Knows`.
-  - Say `Person` defines `Knows` and `Has Friend` links, and that those links are **ordered**.
-At the moment, the order of a link is defined in a given direction (e.g. left to right) and has a single value.
-That would presently imply that the order of the `Knows` link _within the `Knows` links list_ would have to be the same as the order of the `Has Friend` link _within the `Has Friend` links list_.

 # Future possibilities